kevinlbatchelor/Nexio-Examples/README.md

 ## How to use a generic iFrame

 An iframe is a way to include one webpage in another.
 Open using-iframe.html in a browser to see how it includes the content from generic-iframe.html.
 Nexio provides a similar iFrames for tokenizing credit cards.
-We manage the iFrame, and securly save credit cards to our database and return a credit card token, That you can safely save.
+We manage the iFrame, and securely save credit cards to our database and return a credit card token, That you can safely save.

 ## Getting an OTU

 A One Time Use token is a sort of instrumentation of data, or preparatory step that is required before a credit card tokenization iFrame can be used.
 Retrieving a One Time Use Token required before a payment or tokenization iFrame can be used.
-Data is sent to the Nexio servers, and saved for future use.
+When creating an OTU, preparatory data is sent to the Nexio servers, and saved for future use.
 The API then returns
 A key which is linked to that data called the "One Time Use Token".
 This One Time Use Token can be used to load a tokenization iFrame or Payment iFrame.
 The data sent when generating the OTU will govern the subsequent tokenization iFrame or Payment iFrame.